krishnarr32/krishnarr32/README.md

 Previously a Research Analyst Intern at **Technology Investment Network (TIN)**, where I automated data pipelines for NZ's top 200 tech companies.
 Also completed a Business Analyst internship at **Vani's Kitchen** building SQL-based reporting systems.
 Currently a **Teaching Assistant in the Business and Economics Department at the University of Auckland**.

-Background in Applied Physics (SVNIT Surat, India) — bringing strong quantitative and analytical foundations to every project.
+Background in Applied Physics brings strong quantitative and analytical foundations to every project.

 ---